 Everything I produce has been designed in a CAD package, then cut out or engraved either by one of my laser cutters, or built on the 3D printer.
 I hand assemble and hand finish everything.
 I love the mix of hi-tech making methods with traditional hand made techniques.

-I enjoy meeting the buying public at craft fairs as I get direct feedback on my work, almost all of it positive (!), some of it contradictory, but always enlightening.
+I enjoy meeting the buying public at craft fairs as I get direct feedback on my work.

 Mostly I make wood coasters, wall clocks, placemats, wall art to hang up and occasionally jewellery, through a combination of “generative” computer programs and hand drawn geometric designs.
 I started out and trained making jewellery but found it quite fiddly for my hands, so quickly moved onto larger things.

 My favourite material by far is wood, especially walnut.

 My day job is at mekkit.com, where I design, laser cut, engrave and 3D print for artists and businesses.
 This means I have a lot of laser resource (5 lasers!) to enable me to try out my new designs on new materials.
 I really enjoy pushing the boundaries of what can be achieved in new software, as well as with the lasers, and the 3D printer, discovering new techniques on the way.
 It’s also handy having an engineering company downstairs who help out with grinding and CNC jobs.

 From 1st July – 23rd September 2017